ORACAL: A Robust and Explainable Multimodal Framework for Smart Contract Vulnerability Detection with Causal Graph Enrichment: Experiments and Evaluation

-\textbf{Qualitative Case Study.} To complement the quantitative evaluation, Figure~\ref{fig:gnnexplainer_tp_dos} visualizes a line-level comparison of three explainers against the ground truth for contract \texttt{0xc5B2508E878af367Ba4957BDBEb2bBc6DA5BB349.sol}, a true positive Unchecked Low Level Calls sample.
 The contract consists of an oracle contract (\texttt{AmIOnTheFork}) and a splitter contract (\texttt{EthSplit}).
-The \texttt{split} function (lines 7--19) routes ETH or ETC to different addresses depending on a fork check, using three low-level calls: \texttt{ethAddress.call.value(msg.v\\alue)()} at line 11, \texttt{fees.send(fee)} at line 16, and \texttt{etcAddress.call.value(msg.value-fee)()} at line 17.
+The \texttt{split} function (lines 7--19) routes ETH or ETC to different addresses depending on a fork check, using three low-level calls: \path{ethAddress.call.value(msg.value)()} at line 11, \path{fees.send(fee)} at line 16, and \path{etcAddress.call.value(msg.value-fee)()} at line 17.
 None of these return values are checked, constituting the core vulnerability.
 The ground truth additionally marks lines 22--23 (a fallback function using \texttt{throw}), line 27 (external contract instantiation), and line 28 (external address assignment) as vulnerability-relevant.

-Among the three explainers, \textbf{PGExplainer} achieves the closest alignment with the ground truth.
-It correctly identifies all three unchecked call sites (lines 11, 16, 17), the fee computation (line 15), the fork-dependent branching logic (lines 9, 13, 14), and the external contract references (lines 27, 28).
-Crucially, PGExplainer produces very few false positives: it does not flag boilerplate lines such as the pragma directive (line 1) or function signatures that are not directly involved in the vulnerability.

-\textbf{GNNExplainer} identifies several critical lines (11, 15, 16, 17) but introduces additional false positives on structurally prominent but semantically irrelevant nodes.
-For instance, it marks line 3 (\texttt{function forked()}) despite this being a simple view function in the oracle contract that does not participate in the unchecked call pattern.
-This behavior reflects GNNExplainer's per-instance optimization, which can overfit to local structural salience.

-\textbf{AttentionExplainer} captures some vulnerability-relevant lines (lines 11, 16, 17) but also assigns high importance to the pragma directive (line 1) and the oracle function signature (line 3), which are syntactically prominent but not causally related to the vulnerability.
-This pattern confirms that attention weights, while useful for classification, do not reliably distinguish between structural importance and vulnerability-specific relevance.

-This case study demonstrates that PGExplainer's parameterized, globally trained explanation masks provide the most precise and actionable explanations for security auditors, correctly isolating the unchecked low-level call pattern while minimizing noise from structural artifacts.